ZsofiaS/CV/README.md

 Coding mentor on [Exercism.io](https://exercism.io/) (open source)
 * mentoring students learning to code, currently on the Javascript track

+Additional skills
+* React Native

 #### Quick self-learner & self-motivated

 - Able to learn new technologies rapidly and efficiently.
 - I got into coding through self-learning, and before joining the bootcamp I taught myself a wide range of technologies, in both front-end and back-end.
 - At the bootcamp, within just 2 weeks in a team of 4 we taught ourselves how to work with map APIs, how to use Firebase Authentication and Firestore database, to use with out React frontend and delivered a web mapping app.

 #### Inquisitive
 - I love learning & improving, whether it's acquiring technical knowledge, experimenting in the kitchen, or learning a new language.

 #### Attention to detail & organised
 - While working with financial data I have developed a keen eye for the details.
 This directly relates to the debugging process in development and allowed me to quickly improve, thus saving on debugging time.
 - Having been working as a senior administrator in a fast paced environment meant working in a methodical and organised manner  was key for me to get the work done in a timely manner.

 #### Adaptable
 - I have lived in 3 different countries, and whatever challenges I faced, I always found a way around them.

 ## Education